opensearch-project/data-prepper/data-prepper-plugins/anomaly-detector-processor/README.md

 This is a processor that takes structured data and runs anomaly detection algorithm on user configured fields in the data.
 The data needs to be a number(integer or real) for the anomaly detection algorithm to detect anomalies.
 The anomaly detector processor supports the following ML algorithms to detect anomalies
  - random-cut-forest
+It is recommended that the anomaly detector processor is deployed after aggregate processor in a pipeline for best results because aggregate processor aggregates events with same keys onto the same host.

 ## Basic Usage
 To get started, create the following `pipeline.yaml`.